-A Tentatively Selected Plan (TSP) was identified in the Summer of 2016 and presented in the 2016 Draft HSGRR/EIS which was released for agency and public comment.
+A Tentatively Selected Plan (TSP) was identified in the Summer of 2016 and presented in the August 2016 Draft HSGRR/EIS which was released for agency and public comment.
 As a result of the significant input received during this comment period, the USACE, along with the non-federal sponsors, decided to defer the recommendation of a key component of the TSP-namely the proposed storm surge barrier- in order to allow for further consideration.
 This decision was an outcome of the Agency Decision Milestone (ADM).
-Since the ADM, the study team has refined the Recommended Plan and updated this HSGRR/EIS in order to incorporate the changes coming out of the ADM and fully analyze any potential impacts.
-Once all comments were received on the Recommended Plan, the decision to be made was whether or not to move forward to finalize the Recommended Plan in this HSGRR/EIS, or whether additional analysis would be required.
+Since the ADM, the study team has refined the Recommended Plan and updated the HSGRR/EIS to this Revised Draft in order to incorporate the changes coming out of the ADM and fully analyze any potential impacts.
+Once all comments are received on the Recommended Plan in the Final HSGRR/EIS, or whether additional analysis is required prior to preparing the Final HSGRR/EIS based on inputs for public, policy, and technical reviews of this Revised Draft HSGRR/EIS.